 - Butter: You can use salted or unsalted butter.
 No need to adjust the added salt in the recipe– I promise these won’t be too salty even if you use salted butter.

 - Peanut Butter: Peanut butter is the main ingredient.
-For best texture, use processed creamy peanut butter such as Jif or Skippy– what I recommend for peanut butter blossoms, too.
+For best texture, use processed creamy peanut butter such as Jif or Skippy– what I recommend for peanut butter blossoms and peanut butter cup tart, too.
 I do not recommend natural style peanut butter for this recipe because the filling will be too dry and crumbly.

 - Vanilla Extract: Vanilla adds luxurious flavor.
 Of course!